Urban Observing Program Coordinator:

 Rules and Regulations

-To qualify for the A.L.'s Urban Program Certificate and award pin, you need only be a member of the Astronomical League, either through an affiliated club or as a Member-at-Large, and observe 100 objects on the Urban Program list in light polluted skies.
-For the purposes of the Urban Observing Program, light-polluted skies are defined as any city's skies where you cannot see the Milky Way with the unaided eye."
+To qualify for the Astronomical League's Urban Observing Program certificate and pin, you need only be a member of the Astronomical League, either through an affiliated club or as a Member at Large, and observe 100 objects on the Urban Observsing Program list in light polluted skies.
+For the purposes of the Urban Observing Program, light-polluted skies are defined as any skies where you cannot see the Milky Way with the unaided eye."
 (As examples, consider dark orange to white; a Bortle Scale of 5 or higher, on this chart: http://cleardarksky.com/lp/AchAqONlp.html?Mn=telescope%20accessory However, even though these sites do suffer from severe light pollution, if the Milky Way happens to be visible on a given night, that night is not usable.).
-You may observe the objects with the naked eye, binoculars or any size telescope.
-However, telescopes from six- to ten-inches in aperture are recommended since a larger aperture helps pull out fainter objects in non-contrasty skies.
+You may observe the objects with the unaided eye, binoculars or any size telescope.
+However, telescopes from six to ten inches of aperture are recommended since a larger aperture helps pull out fainter objects in non-contrasty skies.
 Previous observations of these objects may be used toward this program as long as they were done in light polluted skies.
 Previous observations from dark sky sites may not be used.
-All observations made in achieving the certificate for the Urban Program may be used toward certificates of other A.L. observing programs.
+All observations made in achieving the certificate for the Urban Observing Program may be used toward certificates of other A.L.
+Observing Programs.